Airbotics/uptane-server/docs/developers-guide.md

 # Developers guide

+This guide is for developers that want to work on and develop Airbotics.
+Its recommended to start by reading the [user guide](user-guide.md) first to familiarise yourself with the system at a high level first.

 ## Including a license notice

 This notice should be included at the top of every source code file: